About Sun City — In Depth

 Business & Licensing Records

-Business-related public records for Sun City are handled by the Maricopa County Environmental Services Department.
-This department oversees the issuance of business licenses, permits, and zoning information.
+Business related public records for Sun City are handled by the Maricopa County Environmental Services Department, which oversees the issuance of business licenses, permits, and zoning information for unincorporated areas.
 Local entrepreneurs and business owners can access application forms, fee schedules, and other relevant information through the department's online resources.
-The Maricopa County Economic Development Department also provides data and resources to support the local business community.
+The Maricopa County Economic Development Department also provides data and resources to support the business community, offering assistance to those looking to start or expand operations in the area.

 Elections & Voter Records